zhoufel1/pypass/README.md

 ## User Guide
 ### Setup and Dependencies
-It is recommended to use >=Python3.6.1.
-The dependencies are outlined in `requirements.txt`.

 First, clone the repository:

 ```
 $ git clone https://github.com/zhoufel1/pypass.git
 ```

+It is recommended to use >=Python3.6.1.
+The dependencies are outlined in `requirements.txt`.

 An install script `install` is included that will install and setup a virtual environment with the required dependencies.
-Alternatively, you can do
+Alternatively, you can do:

 ```
 $ pip3 install --upgrade -r requirements.txt